Jyugo-15/VGAS/Readme.md

 The few-shot (5-shot) dataset can be generated with `data/hflibero_fewshot_dataset_pipeline.sh`; see `data/README.md` for details.
 We also released the dataset used in our experiments on Hugging Face: https://huggingface.co/datasets/SemyonXu616/HF_LIBERO_5_SHOT/tree/main.

+The full/split LIBERO dataset used for offline ranking eval is available at:
+`<HF_LINK_PLACEHOLDER>`

 ## TODO

 - Add additional benchmarks (e.g., MetaWorld).